bshreyas13/ASL-Captioning-v2/README.md

 </pre>

 ## LSTM best results

-The training results obtained by running with the example configuration above are as shown:
+This is as tested for a 4 class gesture classifcation problem The training results obtained by running with the example configuration above are as shown:
 <table style="padding: 10px">
     <tr>